Home > Sustainability > Environment > Efforts at Production Sites and Offices > Biodiversity Conservation

 At Kyocera Document Solutions the concept of "Living Together" lies at the heart of everything we do.
 In 2012 we incorporated Biodiversity conservation activities into our environmental management system and conduct biodiversity risk surveys at the Global Headquarters, Hirakata Plant, and Tamaki Plant.
 And we systematically make improvements.

-In addition to addressing green purchasing, we use Kyocera Document Solutions Supply-Chain CSR Guideline and the Kyocera Document Solutions Supply-Chain CSR Deployment Check Sheet encouraging our suppliers to think about biodiversity and look for ways they can conserve it.
+In addition to addressing green purchasing, we use Kyocera Document Solutions Supply-Chain CSR Procurement Guideline and the Kyocera Document Solutions Supply-Chain CSR Deployment Check Sheet encouraging our suppliers to think about biodiversity and look for ways they can conserve it.

 There are ongoing efforts to mitigate potential risks to biodiversity, such as eradicating invasive alien species earmarked as being potentially harmful.